Samma2009/NativeOS/README.md

 ```
 inside of the build helper folder

+also you will need to download the BaseCode.zip and drag it in the build helper folder if you want to build it yourself

 ------------
 NativeOS is based on MOOS, we are still moving from using MOOS drivers to our custom ones